Close Menu

 Tarp or Bivy

-Instead of a tent, a simple tarp and bivy system can weigh less and provide flexibility in how you camp.
+Instead of a tent, a simple tarp and bivy system can weigh less and offer greater flexibility in your camping setup.
+It allows for cowboy camping, but still leaves the option for shelter if needed.

 Ultralight Trekking Poles